game-ci/unity-builder/README.md

 to the emulator instead of the real AWS services.
 See `.github/workflows/cloud-runner-integrity-localstack.yml` for an example configuration.

+## Rclone storage provider (experimental)

+Unity Builder can use rclone as an alternative storage provider for cache and build artifacts in Cloud Runner.

+- Inputs:
+  - `storageProvider`: set to `rclone` to enable rclone-backed storage (default is `s3`).
+  - `rcloneRemote`: rclone remote to use, e.g. `s3:my-bucket`, `gcs:my-bucket`, `local:./path`.

+When `storageProvider=rclone`:

+- Retained workspace locking uses rclone operations instead of S3 (touch/delete/ls).
+- Built-in container hooks are available:
+  - `rclone-pull-cache`, `rclone-upload-cache`
+  - `rclone-pull-build`, `rclone-upload-build`

+You must ensure the `rclone` CLI is available in the container runtime.
+The built-in hooks use the `rclone/rclone` image.

+Example (local testing): set `RCLONE_REMOTE=local:./temp/rclone-remote` and include the rclone hooks via `containerHookFiles`.

 ## Community

 Feel free to join us on